sarkahn/Unity_FontAtlasGenerator/README.md

 ![](https://thumbs.gfycat.com/SparklingBowedGannet-size_restricted.gif)

 Most truetype fonts you'll find only support a very limited range of characters.
-You can use a fallback font to replace any missing glyphs:
+If you change the dynamic font setting you can use a fallback font to replace any missing glyphs:

 ![](https://thumbs.gfycat.com/RespectfulFlawedIridescentshark-size_restricted.gif)